 - Win32 app install log collection is enabled for apps that meet the required, available, and uninstall app assignment intent.

-- Stored logs are encrypted to protect any PII information contained in the logs.
+- Stored logs are encrypted to protect any personal identifiable information contained in the logs.

 - While opening support tickets for Win32 app failures, attach the related failure logs using the steps provided above.

 App installation errors